swv293/dsp/statistics/5-1-blue_men.md

 print(percent)
 ```

 This returns an answer of 34.274683763147365.
-Therefore, about 34.3% of the US mae population is eligible for joining the Blue Man group.
+Therefore, about 34.3% of the US male population is eligible for joining the Blue Man group.